NLeSC/pycoeman/README.md

 </Hosts>
 ```

-For each remote host we want to use we need to add a `<Host>` XML element.
-The `<name>` is its host name. `<user>` is the user in the remote host, `<setenv>` is a file in the remote host that is "sourced" before the execution of any command. `<numcommands>` is the number of commands that we want to simultaneously run in the remote host, and `<exedir>` is the directory in the remote host where the commands will be executed.
-Each command will be executed in `<exedir>/<commandId>`.
+**IMPORTANT:**

-The required data is send to the remote nodes using SCP.
+* All the required data is sent to the remote nodes using SCP, therefore, the host name must be a valid ssh-reachable host name.
+It is assumed that

-IMPORTANT:
- - The host name must be a valid ssh-reachable host name.
-It is assumed that password-less ssh connections are possible with all the involved hosts.
+password-less ssh connections are possible with all the involved hosts.
 So, before running `coeman-par-ssh` make sure this is the case.
-To set password-less connections with remote hosts use SSH keys: generate a key locally with `ssh-keygen` and add a line with the public key in the local machine in `~/.ssh/<key>.pub` to the `~/.ssh/authorized_keys` file in each of the remote hosts.
+To set password-less
+connections with remote hosts use SSH keys: generate a key locally with `ssh-keygen` and add a line with the public key in the local machine in
+`~/.ssh/<key>.pub` to the `~/.ssh/authorized_keys` file in each of the remote hosts.
-- It is assumed that pycoeman and the rest of software which is used by the executed commands is installed in each of the remote hosts.
-The file specified by `<setenv>` is used to load the environment, so at least this file must load pycoeman.
+* It is assumed that pycoeman and all software required by each commands is installed on all remote hosts.
+* The file specified by `<setenv>` is used to load the environment at the remote hosts.
+Hence, the user should make sure all the dependencies, including
+*pycoeman* are loaded through `<setenv>`.
+The same holds for environment variables.

 ### Parallel commands in SGE clusters